telerik/fiddler-everywhere-docs/user-guide/live-traffic/web-sessions/web-sessions-list.md

 ## Comment

-Use the __Comment__ context menu option to add comments for the assoiated sessions.
+Use the __Comment__ context menu option to add comments for the associated sessions.

-1. Select the sessions, open the context menu, and click on __Comment__ option.
+1. Select the sessions, open the context menu, and click on the __Comment__ option.
 Keyboard shortcut: __M__.

 2. A __Comment__ dialog appears.
 Enter the comment and click __Ok__.
 ![Comment dialog](../../../images/livetraffic/websessions/websessions-list-comment-prompt.png)

-3. The text is added in the comment field for the selected sessions.
+3. The text is added to the comment field for the selected sessions.
 ![Comment Field](../../../images/livetraffic/websessions/websessions-list-comment-field.png)

 ## Mark

-Use the __Mark__ context menu option to apply different colors or to strikeouth selected sessions.
+Use the __Mark__ context menu option to apply different colors or to strikeout selected sessions.

 1. Select the sessions, open the context menu, and click on __Mark__ option.

-2. Click on the preffered marking style to apply it.
+2. Click on the preferred marking style to apply it.
 ![Marking Sessions](../../../images/livetraffic/websessions/websessions-list-mark.png)

 ## Replay

-Use the __Replay__ context menu option to replay previosly captured session.
+Use the __Replay__ context menu option to replay previously captured sessions.
 Keyboard shortcut: __R__.

 ![Replay Request](../../../images/livetraffic/websessions/websessions-list-replay.png)